 General Studies — Sciences

-Director, A. M. Rodriguez-Vivaldi; Associate Director, P. Carter.
+Director, A. M. Rodriguez-Vivaldi; Associate Director, R. D. Evans.

 General Studies - Sciences is for students who have varied interests that may cut across the usual departmental boundaries and who wish to play a role in deciding on a suitable curriculum of study.
 General Studies- Sciences seeks to prepare students for a wide variety of opportunities after graduation ranging from professional and graduate school to entry into business and industry.
 Graduates of General Studies- Sciences are expected to: 1) have a thorough understanding and knowledge of their major area of study; 2) understand and critically analyze research and journals from their field of study; 3) communicate clearly about their field to a wide variety of audiences, and 4) understand that they will need to engage in lifelong learning to stay current in their field.
 The degree offered is the Bachelor of Science.
 The degree is not identified with a specific subject-matter field on the diploma.